 Drafting of other bicycles is allowed but should only be done by racers with drafting experience.
 Inexperienced racers will not be aware of potential hazards (such as when the leading rider slows suddenly or dodges an object in the road) associated with drafting.

 The Downhill Run to Road Bike transition is held at the Washington DOT Shuksan snow shed.
 This area is not normally intended for public use and does not offer services that might otherwise be expected.
-There is no electricity, drinking water or shelter from rain/snow/cold/wind or other weather conditions.
+There is no electricity or shelter from rain/snow/cold/wind or other weather conditions.
 Bring gear to handle any weather condition – especially the cold and wet.
 The elevation of the DOT means it will always be cold early in the morning.

 A designated team representative must pick up the team’s race packet prior to the race.
 The packet includes the team timing chip, racing bibs & T-shirts.
 The designated team representative must distribute items to team members.
 There will be no extra racing bibs at the exchange areas.